 industry first surfaced in 2011 to this point, where the CIDB is finally able to bring charges against these construction companies, in terms of their specific legislative and

 regulatory mandate.
 This is a significant step in intensifying the effort to address fraudulent and corrupt behaviour on public sector projects, in the interest of

 transparency, fairness and economic transformation in the construction industry.

 As the public is aware, there are other companies that have been implicated in the

-only limited to the fifteen companies that have made disclosure of their participation in collusive conduct to the Competition Commission.
-More work is underway to bring
+limited to the fifteen companies that have made disclosure of their participation in collusive conduct to the Competition Commission.
+More work is underway to bring all

-procedures of parties engaged in construction contracts.
-The fifteen construction companies are to be charged in terms of Regulation 29 of the Construction Industry
+of parties engaged in construction contracts.
+The fifteen construction companies are to be charged in terms of Regulation 29 of the Construction Industry Development (CID)